taufik-nurrohman/markdown/.dev/README.md

             $rows[$k][1] = strip_tags($row[1]);
             continue;
         }
-        // Recurse to look for raw HTML syntax in container and leaf block(s) if (is_array($row[1] ??
+        // Recurse to look for raw HTML syntax in child data if (is_array($row[1] ??
 0)) {
             $rows[$k][1] = $strip($row[1]);
         }